BIGJRA/BIGJRA.github.io/reborn.md

     - Rollout
     - Charge

 Pokemon Reborn's first gym leader comes in pretty hot.
 You'll notice that she mostly uses two strategies across her team: stacking Special Attack with Electric Terrain boosted Charge Beam, and wearing out your Lv.
 20 and under Pokemon quickly with Sonic Boom.
-Her Electrode of course is very fast, and can employ both of these strategies effectively and then take out a chunk of your HP on the way out with Aftermath.
+Her Electrode is very fast, and can employ both of these strategies effectively and then take out a chunk of your HP on the way out with Aftermath.
 Geodude and Voltorb also like to explode, and since the former's is boosted by STAB, Galvanize, and the field... it's gonna hurt.
 Oricorio can hit hard and boost the speed of the entire team for a few turns, and also punishes your Grass-type starter.

 Her team luckily isn't super bulky, so trying to get something going with your own sweepers might be the key.
 Kricketune and Mightyena can really shine here, as well as your second stage starter especially with Torrent / Blaze / Overgrow.
 Elemental Seeds boost speed on this field, which can be key to getting momentum with your sweeper.
 Reborn doesn't always force you to keep the default field around, however: if you have Zigzagoon, you can use Mud Sport to destroy the field, making things a bit more even for you.